Afternoon of a Georgia Faun

-Afternoon of a Georgia Faun is an album by American jazz saxophonist Marion Brown recorded on August 10, 1970 and released on ECM later that year.
-The sextet features fellow saxophonists Anthony Braxton and Bennie Maupin, pianist Chick Corea, and vocalists Jeanne Lee and Gayle Palmore, backed by two percussionists on one side and five on the other.
+Afternoon of a Georgia Faun is an album by American jazz saxophonist Marion Brown, recorded on August 10, 1970 and released on ECM later that year.

 Along with Brown's Geechee Recollections and Sweet Earth Flying, Afternoon of a Georgia Faun is dedicated to the state of Georgia.

 Background

-In an interview regarding the recording, Brown stated that the sound world of the album was related to "things that I saw and heard each day going from my house to school, church, visiting, roaming with my dog and a BB gun looking for birds to shoot...
+In an interview regarding the recording, Brown stated that the album was inspired by his youth, evoking "things that I saw and heard each day going from my house to school, church, visiting, roaming with my dog and a BB gun looking for birds to shoot...
 It was also... the things my ears enjoyed: birds singing outside my window, dogs barking, a rooster crowing in the morning, crickets in the summer, the sound of people having a good time in one of the houses where those good times are had, standing outside the sanctified church at night enjoying music, and the sound of happy feet stamping furiously, in tune with the preacher and themselves."

-Concerning the recording session, Chick Corea recalled: "There was so much respect for one another in the studio that... as soon as the first sounds began and we knew we were recording, everyone was in it and totally listening to one another—listening to the sounds that the others were making and always putting something in that complimented the other sound or contrasted the other sound one way or the other...
-That was the vibe, and it was very thick and very pleasurable."
+Concerning the recording session, pianist Chick Corea stated: "There was so much respect for one another in the studio that... as soon as the first sounds began and we knew we were recording, everyone was in it and totally listening to one another—listening to the sounds that the others were making and always putting something in that complimented the other sound or contrasted the other sound one way or the other."

-Andrew Cyrille reflected: "I don’t remember Marion saying, 'Stop.
+Percussionist Andrew Cyrille reflected: "I don’t remember Marion saying, 'Stop.
 No. Do this, do that.'
 He just accepted what was going on...
-He just asked us to go ahead and play, and that's what we did...Everybody was kind of focused on him spiritually."
+He just asked us to go ahead and play, and that's what we did...
+Everybody was kind of focused on him spiritually."

+Author Bob Gluck suggested that Afternoon of a Georgia Faun was an influence on the group Circle, which featured both Corea and Braxton, as the album's recording took place shortly before Circle's first recording sessions later in August 1970.